illumina0001/menarehot/README.md

 # Pages
 ### Home page
-The home page shows basic information
+The home page shows basic information about me
 - Who I am
 - How long I've been programming
 - Which languages I've done